-A human cannot be expected to react in time in all circumstances over a link as the time delay alone may mean that an accident may have already happened.
-Something else has to be on board ready to take over when short notice collision avoidance is needed.
-In order to be able to design the software for such a system a modelling approach that enables verification that the design satisfies the requirements and should support platform certification.
+A human cannot be expected to react in time, in all circumstances over a link, as the time delay alone may mean that an accident may have already happened.
+Something else has to be on board, ready to take over when short notice collision avoidance is needed.
+In order to be able to design the software for such a system a modelling approach is required, enabling verification that the design satisfies the requirements and should support platform certification.

 Architecture and Safety Case

 Requirements would need to be formalised in the D-RisQ Kapture® tool and used as the basis for development of the design; this would mean that requirements were verifiable.
-It was agreed that there should be 2 major iterations of the design which would have firstly some basic functionality and then some more advanced capabilities that would exhibit ‘airmanship’.
+It was agreed that there should be two major iterations of the design which would have firstly, some basic functionality and then some more advanced capabilities, that would exhibit ‘airmanship’.
 The safety case was to be based upon compliance to the Standardised European Rules of the Air (SERA) for collision avoidance.

 A volume around the UAV was established for a ‘safety bubble’ and requirements were based on a clearly expressed context that would encompass numerous use cases.
 The software development from system requirements to design would need to be in accordance with DO-178C acceptable practices, utilising the Formal Methods Supplement DO-333.

-The use of Modelworks® exhaustively checks that the design satisfies the SRS through the use of a mathematical check.
-This provides evidence to support the safety case and hence platform certification.
-Successful air trials were held throughout the project where one UAV with the decision making system was flown at another without it; no collisions were observed it always behaved as expected by another air user.
+The use of Modelworks® exhaustively checks that the design satisfied the SRS through the use of a mathematical check.
+This provides evidence to support a safety case and hence platform certification.
+Successful air trials were held throughout the project where one UAV with the decision-making system was flown at another without it; no collisions were observed it always behaved as expected by another air user.

 Looking into the future